certtools/intelmq-tutorial/lesson-2.md

 Next, we will collect real abuse.ch data from the internet, parse it and send the output to a file.

-### Task: connect the abuse.ch_feodo collector bot with a file output bot and look at the output
+### Task: Emit data with a file output bot and look at the output

-Our default configuration has a number of bots which need to get started in order to have a full pipeline path between the abuse.ch_feodo collector and the file output bot.
+Our default configuration has a number of bots which need to get started in order to have a full pipeline path between the Abuse.ch Feodo collector and the file output bot.
 You can see the pipeline which is configured by default in two ways:

   1. via the `etc/pipeline.conf` file
   2. via the IntelMQ manager.